Physlex/Physlex/README.md

   - Learned how to work a build system and how *not* to structure a project
 * From when I attended [a scientific hackathon to prototype new technology](https://github.com/Physlex/OctoSporkNatHack2022)
   - My first actual usage of javascript.
 Main priority was hooking up bluetooth to a server to a brainwave scanner.
 Was kinda neat.
+* My current stat visualization [project using python](https://github.com/Physlex/StatVis)
+  - My first actual usage of javascript.
+Main priority was hooking up bluetooth to a server to a brainwave scanner.
+Was kinda neat.

 <footer align="left">